Xilmi/Rotp-Fusion/README.md

 ## What'New

-2026.07.xx
+2026.07.13
   - Restored Fuel Range.
   - Added randomness in the distribution of companion worlds.
     - Up to 6 companions worlds are now available.
     - Negative value of companion worlds for the original distribution.
   - Added tools for symmetric Galaxies generation.
     - Added symmetric option to Elliptical Galaxies.
     - Added symmetric option to Spiral Galaxies.
     - Added symmetric option to Spiral Arms Galaxies.
       - Added Straigth and Very Loose options to Spiral Arms Galaxies.
+  - Updated to Xilmi Fusion 2022-07-13.

 2026.07.05
   - Added AI filters for individual filling option.